 Selected information on the SELECT statement in SFMC SQL

 SELECT statement opens each query.
-It both defines the columns of data extensions and system data views that will be needed, as well as allows you to create entirely new data points.
+It picks the columns from the source data extensions and system data views and allows you to create entirely new data points.

 The simplest version of this statement is

 SELECT *, which targets all available columns from the source.
-I do not recommend this approach, as it is terrible for both readability and performance of your query.
-It is why Query Studio does not support this shortcut.
+I do not recommend this approach, as it is terrible for your query's readability and performance.
+As Salesforce Marketing Cloud caches the source Data Extension column names when you save SQL Query Activity, you won't have added value of flexible selection.
+You will still have to edit and save the activity.
+Also, Query Studio does not support this shortcut.
+Don't use

 The prefered method is targeting columns explicitly by their names:

-If a column name contains a space, you need to capture it with squared brackets:
+If a column name contains a space, hyphen or is a SQL's reserved keyword, you need to capture it with squared brackets:

-Use labels also for passing new values directly from your query.
+Use aliases also for passing new values directly from your query.
 Need to add a custom string to outcome data extension?
-Or maybe synchronization timestamp for debugging purposes?
+Or maybe synchronisation timestamp for debugging purposes?
 You can leverage SQL for it.

 You Should Know

-You can even go further with creating new values by leveraging existing data!
-For example, if you have first name and last name, you can use SQL to create a FullName column from scratch:
+You can even go further by creating new values by leveraging existing data!
+For example, if you have a first name and last name, you can use SQL to create a FullName column from scratch:

-This becomes truly powerful with the SQL functions.
+It becomes mighty with the SQL String functions.

 CASE statement evaluates a list of conditions and returns one of the multiple possible result expressions.
-For Marketing Cloud purposes, it is especially useful when you not only want to select a column but also modify the values within it.
-Perfect for translating numeric codes to descriptive ones for personalization purposes.
-Excellent for standardizing data (change those
+For Marketing Cloud purposes, it is especially useful when you want to select a column and modify the values within it.
+Perfect for translating numeric codes to descriptive ones for personalisation purposes.
+Excellent for standardising data (change those

 on values of opt-in to a single format).

-You can also leverage labels to manipulate the column name at the same time:
+Feel free also to leverage aliases to manipulate the column name at the same time:

-Above examples are already useful in segmentation, but there is also one more way to write and use
+The above examples are already helpful in segmentation, but there is also one more way to write and use a

 CASE statement that gives even more power.
 The search